Understanding Your Purchase Contract

-Depending on where you live, the laws governing the sale of structured settlement payments might be different than other areas, so each purchase agreement is unique.
-However, they all include the same basic sections.
+There will be some variation depending on where you live, since the laws governing the sale of structured settlement payments differ from state to state.
+However, all purchase contracts include the same basic sections.
 These are:

 - Information about you

-- Disclosure statement describing the terms of the transaction
+- A Disclosure Statement, which describes the terms of the transaction

 - A document that tells us how you want to receive your money